Warning: Disconnect power before servicing.

 moderatebeginner

-BF0B2CBF0B2C means the main brush extractor rollers have stalled or their motor is overloaded.
-The two counter-rotating rubber or bristle extractors that pick up debris from the floor are either jammed with hair and debris or the brush motor has failed.
+BF0B2CBF0B2C means the main brush extractor rollers have stalled or the motor's overloaded.
+The two counter-rotating rubber or bristle extractors that pick up debris from the floor are either jammed with hair and debris or the brush motor's actually failed.

 moderatebeginner